-

 As we covered here, Google Analytics 4 has a few new features and structures that set it apart from Universal Analytics.
 One of the most important structural aspects is GA4’s flat data model, which makes it perfect for machine learning.

-As part of our ongoing video collaboration with Romina Henrizti of Bluebird Media, we wanted to get the low down on some of the most impactful ways that machine learning in GA4 can help marketers.
+As part of our ongoing video collaboration with Romina Henrizti of Bluebird Media, we wanted to get the low down on some of the most impactful ways that machine learning in Google Analytics 4 can help marketers.

 New sophisticated insights

-While you were able to take advantage of insights already in UA, the insights available to you in GA4 are much more sophisticated and prominent.
+While you were able to take advantage of insights already in Universal Analytics, the options for custom insights and automated insights available to you in Google Analytics 4 are much more sophisticated and prominent.
 They have the power to highlight any web performance statistic that you may be interested in.

 For example, the system can spotlight if a page is loading unusually slowly, or you experience a significant uptick in traffic from a lead source.
 Basically, the system loves to point out anomalies in your website’s performance.